ying-w/chipseq-compare/DIME/README.md

 Their 2011 Bioinformatics paper can be found [here](http://pubmed.gov/21471015).

 The author (C. Taslim) was kind enough to send me some matlab code to do the loess normalization used as input for DIME.
-The matlab code can is in the following 3 files and implements normalization from their 2009 Bioinformatics paper [here](http://pubmed.gov/19561022)
+The matlab code can be found in the following 3 files and implements normalization from their 2009 Bioinformatics paper [here](http://pubmed.gov/19561022)

     normalizeMeanVarStep1.m
     normalizeMeanVarStep2.m
     runNormzMeanVarStep1_2.m

-I have rewritten parts the three matlab scripts into an R file: `loess.R` These 3 matlab files will not run under [Octave](http://www.gnu.org/software/octave/) due the smooth function missing a loess option.
+I have rewritten parts the three matlab scripts into an R file: `loess.R` These 3 matlab files will not run under [Octave](http://www.gnu.org/software/octave/) due the `smooth()` function missing a loess option.
 The output of this script is used as input for DIME.

 If memory serves me correctly, I then made non-overlapping bins over an entire chromosome and counted reads in each bin using something like: